SuvadeepMukherjee/JavaScript-Output-based-Interview-Questions/generator-functions/theory-generators.md

 ## Theory about generator functions

-Normal functions follow something called a **run-to-completion** model: when we invoke a function, it will always run until it completes .Generator functions  don't follow the **run-to-completion** model!
+Normal functions follow something called a **run-to-completion** model: when we invoke a function, it will always run until it completes .generator functions  don't follow the **run-to-completion** model!